LLMs-from-scratch

 file is a Markdown (.md

 ) file.
 If you have downloaded this code bundle from the Manning website and are viewing it on your local computer, I recommend using a Markdown editor or previewer for proper viewing.
-If you haven't installed a Markdown editor yet, MarkText is a good free option.
+If you haven't installed a Markdown editor yet, Ghostwriter is a good free option.

 You can alternatively view this and other files on GitHub at https://github.com/rasbt/LLMs-from-scratch in your browser, which renders Markdown automatically.

-[!TIP] If you're seeking guidance on installing Python and Python packages and setting up your code environment, I suggest reading the README.md file located in the setup directory.
+Tip: If you're seeking guidance on installing Python and Python packages and setting up your code environment, I suggest reading the README.md file located in the setup directory.

 Chapter Title | Main Code (for Quick Access) | All Code + Supplementary |